 Tokyo of contrasts conquers with its courtesy, cherry blossoms and neon lights.
 Tokyo, one of the most famous metropolises in the world, is a combination of state-of-the-art architecture and traditional Japanese customs.
 Dive into the most fascinating destination in the East!

-The capital of Japan, Tokyo, is a large city of about nine million inhabitants, whose various regions, fascinating local culture and great attractions offer the traveler the full experience of a holiday.
+According to Abbreviation Finder, the capital of Japan, Tokyo, is a large city of about nine million inhabitants, whose various regions, fascinating local culture and great attractions offer the traveler the full experience of a holiday.
 The city is located in the central part of the country in Tokyo Prefecture.

-According to DigoPaul, Tokyo is a traditional city holiday destination, enjoying the atmosphere of a million city, shopping in lush shopping malls, touring fascinating neighborhoods and taking full advantage of the diverse restaurant offerings.
+Tokyo is a traditional city holiday destination, enjoying the atmosphere of a million city, shopping in lush shopping malls, touring fascinating neighborhoods and taking full advantage of the diverse restaurant offerings.
 The city has a number of top-class luxury hotels, but it also offers modest accommodation – in Tokyo, for example, you can stay in a traditional Japanese capsule hotel.

 Despite the huge size of the city, Tokyo’s most popular attractions can be toured in a few days.
 You can get the most out of the giant city when you venture around boldly – a lost person will soon find himself at a subway or train station.